Dr. Judy Morgan, DCM and the FDA

 Keep in mind that Dr. Judy Morgan’s end goal is profits: she wants followers to purchase her supplements, books, and recipes.

 To put this simply, Judy Morgan is a master at interpreting and presenting research, science, and official statements to suit her needs and the desires of her followers.
+This is a great talent to have, but also, a really good thing to keep in mind when assessing how media and content can be used to engage, mislead, inspire, or even manipulate us.

-In December, 2022 the FDA released an updated statement on its page about dietary DCM in dogs.
+In December 2022 the FDA released an updated statement on its page about dietary DCM in dogs.

-You can see that page HERE.
+You can see the FDA DCM announcement page HERE.

 The statement reads: